codeofh/React-TrashMail/README.md

 | `-v ./attachments:/React-TrashMail/mailserver/attachments` | Volume mount for attachments.
 Maps a local directory to a container directory. |
 | `-v /my/local/mongodb:/data/db` | (Optional) Volume mount for MongoDB data.
 Maps a local directory to the MongoDB data directory in the container. |

-These options and environment variables are crucial for configuring the TrashMail application within the Docker environment, especially for handling backend API communication and data persistence.
+These options and environment variables are crucial for configuring the OTP247 application within the Docker environment, especially for handling backend API communication and data persistence.

 ## Conclusion